-Classic Short Fiction: ‘The Crown of Disgrace’
+Classic Short Fiction: ‘The Funeral of the Machine’

 “He did not say goodbye when he rose to leave.”